A. Customer Demonstration Program Overview

 - If a project extension is required, the applicant MUST request it using the Project Administration tab in their AccessOCE project file.
 Extension requests must be made before the project end date.

-- On the scheduled project completion date, both the applicant and project partner will receive another notification and a link to complete the Final Project Progress and Claim Report from OCE’s AccessOCE system.
+- On the scheduled project completion date, the applicant will receive another notification and a link to complete the Final Project Progress and Claim Report from OCE’s AccessOCE system.

-- All required final reports from the applicant and project partner must be submitted within 30 days of project completion in order to be reimbursed for eligible expenses and maintain good financial standing with OCE.
+- All required final reports from the applicant must be submitted within 30 days of project completion in order to be reimbursed for eligible expenses and maintain good financial standing with OCE.

 - If early reporting is required, the applicant MAY request it by emailing OCE Project Administration, firstname.lastname@example.org.